ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debugging-configurations.md

 | `env`            	| Any environment variables you need to configure for launching the Ballerina program can be passed as a map of strings (name and value).                                                                                                                                                                                                                                	|
 | `debugTests`     	| Indicates whether to debug the tests for the given script.                                                                                                                                                                                                                                                                                                             	|

-### Attributes for `attach` configurations
+### Attributes for the `attach` configurations

-The following attributes are supported for all Ballerina `attach` configurations related to Ballerina code available remotely.
+The following attributes are supported for all the Ballerina `attach` configurations related to the Ballerina code available remotely.

 | Attribute                      	| Description                                                          	|
 |---------------------------------	|----------------------------------------------------------------------	|